Miltonly/Streets/Cedar Hedge Road

 Schools and catchment

-Public elementary students on Cedar Hedge Road draw to Irma Coulson Public School or Tiger Jeet Singh Public School, both a five-minute drive.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary School, also five minutes away.
-For secondary, the public catchment falls to Milton District High School, a five-minute drive, while Catholic students have Bishop P.F.
-Reding Catholic Secondary School four minutes from the street.
-The cluster of schools within a short radius makes this a practical stretch for families with children at multiple stages.
+Public elementary catchment draws to Irma Coulson PS and Tiger Jeet Singh PS, both a five-minute drive from Cedar Hedge.
+Catholic elementary students attend Our Lady of Fatima Catholic ES, also five minutes away.
+For secondary, public students go to Milton District High School, while Catholic students have Bishop P.F.
+Reding Catholic SS within four minutes.
+The cluster of schools within a short drive makes this a practical street for families with children across different stages.

 Who this street suits